We don't care about your data. We just want to make games.

 On Android devices we use Google Play Services (for achievements and cloud saves).

 Turns out, making a game and having it collect nothing is close to impossible these days.
-Who knew!

 On our website, we use disqus to allow people to comment on our blog posts.